Title & Lien Release | Chase Auto | Chase

 You can choose to receive your title or lien release by regular or expedited mail service.
 This option is not available if your vehicle is titled in a state where we release the lien electronically.

-If you pay off online or over the phone, you can pay a fee to receive it by an expedited mail service.
+If you pay off over the phone, you can pay a fee to receive it by an expedited mail service.
 If paying off by mail, you can request expedited mail service by including your UPS or Federal Express account number in the same envelope with your payment.

 Expedited mail can only be delivered to a physical address (no PO Boxes).
 Depending on your payoff method and what state you live in, we will send your title or lien release in approximately 2-10 business days after the payment posts using the mailing option you choose.